 The bird came with this greeting from the Auckland Zoo: “The kiwi we are sending you is an adult.
 The biographical details are that this bird was sent to us three and a half years ago from Opotiki, a town not far from Rotorua in a district where there is still quite a lot of native bush.
 It is a typical North Island kiwi Apteryx australis mantelli.
 We have no great ideas as to longevity of kiwis.
 I hope you have a very successful time with the bird and commiserate with you in advance over the difficulties you will have trying to marry in the desire for everyone to see the kiwi and your desire to keep it healthy and getting enough sleep.”

 This concern was well-founded.
-With its nocturnal habits, the kiwi preferred to sleep in a secluded spot in its well-shaded enclosure during the day and forage for food at night.
-Mrs. Benchley noted in the Zoo’s member magazine, ZOONOOZ, in 1955, “… the kiwi is here, located in an excellent cage, and since this cage was designed to give the bird a maximum of security and a minimum of excitement or fear for its own security, I know that you, the Zoo visitor, will have to be satisfied with fleeting glances, or partial success in seeing your first kiwi, just as you might in the wild…”
+With its nocturnal habits, the kiwi preferred to sleep in a secluded spot in its well-shaded habitat during the day and forage for food at night.
+Mrs. Benchley noted in the Zoo’s member magazine, ZOONOOZ, in 1955, “… the kiwi is here, located in an excellent cage, and since this cage was designed to give the bird a maximum of security and a minimum of excitement or fear for its own security, I know that you, the Zoo visitor, will have to be satisfied with fleeting glances, or partial success in seeing your first kiwi…”

 A few years later, Belle the kiwi turned out to be a male and was renamed Benjamin.
 He was introduced to his potential mate, Nancy, in 1967, a gift from the Wellington Zoo, the Wellington City Council, and the Government Wildlife Division of New Zealand.
 Nancy arrived via a well-advertised Kiwi Flight on Air New Zealand.
 Both Benjamin and Nancy died in 1968.

 Since then, we’ve had much better success with kiwi hatchings.
-Currently, there are four brown kiwis at the Zoo, but they live in an off-exhibit area as part of our conservation breeding program for this species.
+Currently, we care for four brown kiwis that are part of our conservation breeding program.